- Why is car insurance so costly?

 Should you make any changes to your car, you will pay more for your premium.

-There are essentially three kinds of car insurance policy: third party, third party fire and theft and comprehensive.
+There are essentially three kinds of car insurance policy:

 The most basic kind of cover is third party car insurance is the most basic type and is the legal minimum requirement.
 If you have third party cover you are insured against injury to another person or damage to their property.
 Should your vehicle be stolen or damaged by fire, third party fire and theft covers your own vehicle.
 The most popular cover is fully comprehensive which covers numerous risks, above and beyond the legal minimum.